input-output-hk/cardano-docs.iohk.io/_docs/protocols/time-warp-nt.md

 This sub-layer is direct wrapper over _network-transport_ and provides convenient interface which allows to initiate lightweight connection and send/receive data on it.
-It takes place in `Node.Internal` module.

 It supports two types of connections: